LilaConcepts/LilaConceptsBestPracticeBundle/README.md

 at the [documentation](https://github.com/LilaConcepts/best-practice-bundle/blob/master/Resources/doc/index.rst) and comments in the source if you forgot how to do something.

-Of course you can use this bundle as a "Boilerplate" or empty/starter bundle if you plan to build your own bundle.
+Of course you can use this bundle as a "Boilerplate" or empty/starter bundle if you plan to build your own bundle (see below).
 Please search [knpBundles.com](http://knpbundles.com/) before you build a new bundle.
 See if something simimlar is already out there.

 This bundle contains:
 * the [directory tree structure](http://symfony.com/doc/current/cookbook/bundles/best_practices.html) advised by Symfony